astronaut505/Credit-or-crisis/README.md

 ## Project Overview

-The "Credit Score Classification" project aims to develop a machine learning model to classify credit scores of individuals based on a variety of financial indicators.
+The "Credit Score Classification" project was prepared for Machine Learning course assignment and aims to develop a machine learning model to classify credit scores of individuals based on a variety of financial indicators.
 This project is crucial for understanding creditworthiness, which can impact lending decisions in financial institutions.

 ## Dataset